 Compound interest, often referred to as “earning interest on interest,” is a powerful tool that can significantly increase the value of your investment over time.
 It's the interest you earn on your initial deposit (the principal) and the interest that money has already accrued.

-Setting up an investment account for your child can also give them a financial head start.
+Setting up an investment account for your children can also give them a financial head start.
 Whether the goal is to save for higher education or a down payment on a house, having an investment account starting from a young age can provide a substantial financial cushion.
-It's a way of securing their future and teaching them the importance of long-term financial planning.
+It's a way of securing your children's future and teaching them the importance of long-term financial planning.

 What are the different types of investment accounts for kids?